microsoft/uf2/README.md

 in the wild.
-Do not pick random numbers by banging on keyboard, or by using `0xdeadf00d`, `0x42424242` etc. A good way is to use the following shell command: `printf "0x%04x%04x\n" $RANDOM $RANDOM` This procedure was unfortunately not used for the SAMD51 and NRF52840 below.
+Do not pick random numbers by banging on keyboard, or by using `0xdeadf00d`, `0x42424242` etc. A good way is to use the following shell command: `printf "0x%04x%04x\n" $RANDOM $RANDOM` Another good way is the link at the bottom of https://microsoft.github.io/uf2/patcher/ This procedure was unfortunately not used for the SAMD51 and NRF52840 below.

 #### Family list